 The problems inherent in the increased use of centralized control deserve special note.
 To date, in this country, definitive rules and regulations have not been adopted because of the controversial issues involved.
 ABS has issued a guide and the Coast Guard has proposed a set of tentative regulations.
-At present, however, the oficial status of these documents is purely "advisory".
-Nevertheless, from these past several years of derelopment, several fundamental prinzples for safe design have developed.
-First, local control which bypasses the central control system must be prorided to permit continued operation in case of system failure.
-Second, conwol systems must be designed on "fail principles.
-Third, sufficient safe" manpower must exist to bring the ship safely to its destination in case of complete failure of the centralized control system.
+At present, however, the official status of these documents is purely "advisory".
+Nevertheless, from these past several years of development, several fundamental principles for safe design have developed.
+First, local control which bypasses the central control system must be provided to permit continued operation in case of system failure.
+Second, control systems must be designed on "fail safe" principles.
+Third, sufficient manpower must exist to bring the ship safely to its destination in case of complete failure of the centralized control system.

-With these broad principles in mind. the designer must advance into the basic design, creating a system which is adequate and safe for the intended manning but which is also economic.
-It is entirely possible to truly automate every component, every valve, every estem using complex monitoring, feed back, and computer technology.
-However, at the present time the cost such a system would be very high.
-Farthermore, the introduction of the additional equipment and the many seguards creates greater opportufor control system failure and false alarms.
-Reliability analysis can be a useful tool in aiding the designer reach a proper decision.
+With these broad principles in mind, the designer must advance into the basic design, creating a system which is adequate and safe for the intended manning but which is also economic.
+It is entirely possible to truly automate every component, every valve, every system using complex monitoring, feed back, and computer technology.
+However, at the present time the cost of such a system would be very high.
+Furthermore, the introduction of the additional equipment and the many safeguards creates greater opportunity for control system failure and false alarms.
+Reliability analysis can be a useful tool in aiding the designer to reach a proper decision.

 Returning to the consideration of measures which have been adopted in the basic design to assure continuous propulsive power, today's plants are dependent on electric power for continuous operation.
-Two full-size thip's service generators are therefore required by Coast Guard rules; furthermore an emergency generator aside of the machinery space to the machinery space to the poly vital lighting, communication, and other services.
-It is evident that electric power is so vital that redundancy plus back-up is used to assure availability for vital services.
+Two full-size ship's service generators are therefore required by Coast Guard rules; furthermore an emergency generator outside of the machinery space to supply vital lighting, communication, and other services.
+It is evident that electric power is so vital that redundancy plus back-up is used to assure its availability for vital services.

-The propeller and rudder are also chiously necessary for ship control and the adequacy of design is closely controlled by ABS rules and plan approval.
+The propeller and rudder are also obviously necessary for ship control and the adequacy of design is closely controlled by ABS rules and plan approval.

-The vital nature of the steering and its control system are recognized in the ABS and Coast Guard requirements by the requirement for back-up or redundancy.
+The vital nature of the steering gear and its control system are recognized in the ABS and Coast Guard requirements by the requirement for back-up or redundancy.
 Most units today are designed on the redundant principle (with the exception of the hydraulic ram itself) with two power units, two control systems, and two separate power supplies.